MCR-Digital/apprentice-boot-camp-fundamentals-1/exercises/typescript/README.md

 You will need npm and node v14.15.0 or later.

-There are many ways to install it: https://nodejs.dev/en/learn/how-to-install-nodejs/
+There are [many ways to install it](https://nodejs.dev/en/learn/how-to-install-nodejs/) but running `nvm install 14` should do the trick.

-Windows setup instructions are here: https://phoenixnap.com/kb/install-node-js-npm-on-windows
+There are also some [Windows setup instructions](https://phoenixnap.com/kb/install-node-js-npm-on-windows).

 Once you have node and npm installed, you will need to navigate into the typescript project using the command line:
 - `cd exercises/typescript`